Introduction

 - On a server with known vulnerabilities

 Service accounts often represent the weak link in hybrid environments.
-They combine high privileges with reduced monitoring.
+They accumulate high privileges and reduced monitoring.

 Microsoft announces several major improvements: